andrew/ultimate-awesome/README.md

 - [awesome-jekyll](https://github.com/brandonhimpfen/awesome-jekyll) - A curated list of awesome tools, themes, plugins, and resources for Jekyll.
 - [awesome-microsoft](https://github.com/brandonhimpfen/awesome-microsoft) - A curated list of high-quality resources, tools, products, APIs, and communities related to Microsoft technologies and services.
 - [awesome-mlops](https://github.com/brandonhimpfen/awesome-mlops) - A curated list of tools, frameworks, platforms, and resources for Machine Learning Operations (MLOps).
-- [awesome-neuroscience](https://github.com/brandonhimpfen/awesome-neuroscience) - A curated list of tools, frameworks, datasets, educational resources, and community links for neuroscience.
 - [awesome-next.js](https://github.com/brandonhimpfen/awesome-next.js) - A curated list of frameworks, libraries, templates, tools, starters, components, and resources for building applications with Next.js.
 - [awesome-npm](https://github.com/brandonhimpfen/awesome-npm) - A curated list of awesome npm resources, tips, and best practices.
 - [awesome-privacy-coins](https://github.com/brandonhimpfen/awesome-privacy-coins) - A curated list of awesome resources, tools, wallets, and educational content for privacy coins.
 Privacy coins are cryptocurrencies that focus on enhanced privacy and anonymity features to protect user transactions and identities.